Black crowned crane: Breeding

 Breeding may occur from May to December for the West African black crowned crane and from July to January for the Sudan black crowned crane.
 The margins for breeding time are wide as breeding success is dependent on the wet and dry seasons and the suitability of the environment.
 Black crowned crane numbers will peak in the dry season where flocks may include several hundred individuals.
 They gather in this way before the next breeding season commences, which allows for juvenile cranes to merge with other young flocks that have not yet reached the first breeding age of 3–5 years.
 In the breeding season, Black crowned cranes are usually found in pairs but are also observed in groups of up to 20 individuals.

 Nests (base of 69–109 mm x 71–140 mm diameters) are built within or on the edges of dense wetlands and are constructed with grasses and sedges modified into circular platforms.
 Due to their opportunistic nature regarding food availability and shelter, Black crowned cranes may alter their nesting sites accordingly with the season.
 Clutch sizes for the black crowned crane are made up of 1 to 3 eggs, which will be 122–168 g in mass.
 Incubation of eggs will be performed by both males and females and will last 28–31 days.
 Males are known to stand guard by the nest in nearby trees, prepared to signal a threat, as females forage.
 Chicks will forage with their parents in grassland areas the day after hatching.
 Fledging takes place between 60–100 days.

 Conservation status and threats

-Currently, the black crowned crane is listed as a Vulnerable species on the IUCN Red List, with a population of 28 000–47 000 individuals remaining.
+As of 2024, the black crowned crane is listed as a Vulnerable species on the IUCN Red List, with an estimated population of 44,000 – 77,000 mature individuals.
 Black crowned cranes face major conservation threats due to the degradation of wetlands which act as the principal breeding, feeding and roosting sites for the species.
 Increases in drought and the draining of wetlands in the name of farming, dam construction or irrigation projects have led to the destruction of these ecosystems.
 Furthermore, fragmented wetlands result in reduced movement of aquatic mammals and therefore limits Black crowned crane food availability.
 The negative effects of habitat degradation on black crowned crane populations are further aggravated by the hunting, capturing or trade of these birds which have claimed much of their remaining wild populations.